stalkerworldnews/stalkerworldnews.github.io/README.md

-# nekogram-files
+# SWN STORE
-Websites for Nekogram.
+Websites for app store, from the company Stalker World News

-Check out the source code of Nekogram at [GitLab](https://gitlab.com/Nekogram/Nekogram).
+[Under development!]